 This course focuses on the classical methods applied to genetics.
 This will provide the student with an understanding of classic genetics (Mendelian and non-Mendelian), gamete formation, and how to apply statistical methods to test hypotheses of inheritance.
-Lecture 3 hours, Laboratory 3 hours.
-Prerequisite: BIOL 120 with a grade of "C" or higher

 250 Microbiology of Diseases